adrianbautista/data-science-course/16_databases/readme.md

 psycopg2 ('psycho pig 2') is the primary connector engine for postgres and python.
 Docs are [here](http://initd.org/psycopg/docs/).

+*Note: [This fix](http://mithun.co/hacks/library-not-loaded-libcrypto-1-0-0-dylib-issue-in-mac/) may be helpful for those with dylib issues on the mac*

 **Other noteworthy connectors**:

 [dataset](http://dataset.readthedocs.org/en/latest/api.html) is an incredibly simple orm wrapper around SQLAlchemy.
 If you feel frustrated in class with psycopg2, try out dataset.